stang149/3601-S16-lab5_json-data-processing/README.md

 - Additional oAuth strategies (none, just hit enter)
 - Use Socket.io = ``yes``

-## Using generators to add routes to your project
+#### Using generators to add routes to your project
 Do not add routes (i.e. html and Javascript files) by hand.
 Use the documentation for the angular-fullstack generator to see how you can add a route to your project.

 ## Sample data
 You are provided with sample data that can be used to initialize your test database.
-Place this file into the/server/config/environment directory, and it will be used to seed your database.
+Place this file into the/server/config/environment directory, and it will be used to seed your local test database.

 ## User Stories
-You should add these as issues and milestones on your github repository to help keep track of them.
+You should be keeping track of these somehow.

 - As an administrator I would like to display a list of all students, ordered alphabetically by last name, first name.